OutSystems/AzureARMTemplates/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+#### Notes:

+- You have an optional parameter for the OutSystems environment private key.
+This can be usefull if you want to connect the VM to an existing OutSystems environment database (environment clone).

 ### 2. Lifetime Environment

-This is the same as the previous template but installs Lifetime.
-The private key option is not available in this template.
+Same as the previous template but this time for the Lifetime environment.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpintonunes%2FOutsystems-AzureARMTemplates%2Fmaster%2FLifetime.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-### 3. Frontend server ( Single )
+### 3. Frontend Server

+Deploys a single OutSystems frontend server on an existing environment.

+#### Notes:

+- To to connect this frontend server, a working OutSystems environment must be already deployed.
-This template deploys and configures a VM as an Outsystems frontend server.
-A working environment is needed to connect this frontend.
-You will need to specify the same parameters as for the controller template plus the controller host.
+- The template requires the same parameters as the single environment template plus the controller hostname/IP and the environment private key.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpintonunes%2FOutsystems-AzureARMTemplates%2Fmaster%2FFrontend.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-### 4. Frontend server ( Virtual Machine Scale Set cluster )
+### 4. Frontend Server in a Virtual Machine Scale Set

-Same as the previous one but the frontends will be deployed in a Virtual Machine Scale Set behind an Application Gateway.
-The trial license included in this templates only allow two frontend servers.
-To scale to two you need to remove the controller as a frontend server in Service Center.
+Same as the previous template but this time, the frontend server will be deployed in a Virtual Machine Scale Set.
+This enables the scaling or the auto-scaling of the frontends.

+#### Notes:

+- The trial license included in all templates only allow two frontend servers.
+- To be able to scale to two frontends using the trial license, you need to go to Service Center -> Frontends, and disable the frontend role in the deployment controller server.
+- To scale to more than two frontends, you need to install your own OutSystems license.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpintonunes%2FOutsystems-AzureARMTemplates%2Fmaster%2FFrontendVMSS.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>